 The Capital Improvements Program Committee is authorized for towns, such as Rye, in which a Master Plan has been created.
 RSA 674:5-6.
 The Town of Rye Capital Improvements Program Committee is in its seventh year of operation.
-The Committee is appointed by the Board of Selectmen.
+The Committee is appointed by the Select Board.
 The Committee members serve for unlimited terms.
 The CIP Committee generally meets in the Court Room at the Town Hall and sometimes at the Rye Public Library, depending upon scheduling.
 Meetings typically start in May twice a month and continue for seven months, or until all town departments have presented to the Committee, and the CIP recommendations have been formulated.
 The meetings are open to the public.
-The current chair is Mae Bradshaw.

 The Committee is charged with the preparation and recommendation of a long range program (six years or more) of municipal capital improvements.

 Capital is taken to mean items valued at \$15,000.00 or more and not of a maintenance nature.
-The comprehensive CIP plan for 2016-2021 is published on the Rye Website under the Capital Improvements Program Committee additional links section.
+The comprehensive CIP plan is published on the Rye Website under the Capital Improvements Program Committee additional links section.